+Everyone smiles in the same language.
+Unfortunately, it can be difficult finding a pediatric dentist with the experience to treat a child with special needs.
 If your child has a medical, physical, developmental, or cognitive condition that prevents them from getting the dental care they need, schedule an appointment with our office as soon as possible.

-Our dentists have experience treating children who require special consideration so they can maintain beautiful healthy smiles.
+Dr. Brett & Dr. Grady have experience treating children who require special consideration so they can maintain beautiful healthy smiles.
 Continue reading to learn more about special needs dentistry and what makes it different from other branches of dental care.

 Your child will benefit the most by seeing a dentist who specializes in providing care for children with special needs.
 We work at a pace that is comfortable for your child and won’t push beyond what they can tolerate.
 It may take a few appointments before your child allows us to fully examine and clean their teeth.